masc-ucsc/livehd/README.md

 A graph edge does not have a unique id.
-LGraph does not allow to store meta-information for edges generic edges.
+LGraph does not allow to store meta-information for generic edges.
 It allows to store meta-information for `Outp_ID`.
 This is different than edge because the same node/port output can have many destinations and all have to share the same meta-information.
 This would be an issue if we want to store information like resistance/capacitance